AdamG00D/AdamG00D/README.md

 - 👨‍⚖️ Law student curious about the intersection of law and technology
 - 🧑‍💻 Completed Harvard's CS50 for Lawyers and learned Python
+- 🛡️ Interested in cybersecurity — currently building on foundational knowledge
 - 📱 I build mobile apps using MIT App Inventor
 - 🌐 I create simple websites with GitHub Pages
-- 🛡️ Passionate about encryption, privacy, and access to justice

 ---